 Marisa Granieri brings a multifaceted perspective to the Health Quality Ontario Patient, Family and Public Advisors Council.
 She is the mother of two healthy children, the daughter of a woman diagnosed with cancer, and a patient living with fibromyalgia.
 Through her diverse personal experiences, she brings unique, multigenerational insights that she hopes can help improve the health system for others of all ages and stages of life.

-A graduate of the University of Toronto, Marissa is a Professional Engineer and has experience in manufacturing, project engineering, and marketing.
+A graduate of the University of Toronto, Marisa is a Professional Engineer and has experience in manufacturing, project engineering, and marketing.
 She has held volunteer roles with York Region Catholic School Board, the Town of Richmond Hill, and the Regional Municipality of York.

-Marissa is also a trained English Second Language instructor and has always been passionate about learning and teaching others.
+Marisa is also a trained English Second Language instructor and has always been passionate about learning and teaching others.
 She believes her lifelong enthusiasm for improvement can help improve the health system in Ontario.

 Micheline has lived in the small Northern Ontario town of Wawa for 46 years with her husband and four children.
 Micheline volunteered with several community organizations connected with her children's interests and her church's activities.
 She has also volunteered with her local WaWa Town Council in various roles and committees.
 Micheline is also a Personal Support Worker for The March of Dimes.